oracle-livelabs/database/microtx-xa-stock-broker-app/deploy-stock-trading-app/deploy-stock-trading-app.md

     </copy>
     ```

     From the output note down the value of `EXTERNAL-IP` and `PORT(S)`, which is the external IP address and port of Keycloak.
-You will provide this value in the next step.
+You will provide this value later.

     **Example output**